Here they are in no particular order:

 Milo Thatch is the main character in Disney’s Atlantis: The Lost Empire and Milo would be a great not-so-obvious Disney boy name choice.

-A classic name for a classic prince, Philip is the young prince who Aurora met once upon a dream in Sleeping Beauty.
+A traditional name for a classic prince, Philip is the young prince who Aurora met once upon a dream in Sleeping Beauty.

 Prince James might not be the first Disney prince that comes to mind, but he is the brother of Princess Sofia in Disney Junior’s Sofia the First.